tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 <h2 style="margin: 0px;">VGJ.Storm - <i>North America Regional Qualifier #1</i></h2>
 <hr style="margin-top: 0.5em;">

-**Notable tournament placings** GESC: Thailand  Minor champion, 2<sup>nd</sup> place at MDL Changsha Major
+**Notable tournament placings** GESC: Thailand Minor champions, 2<sup>nd</sup> place at MDL Changsha Major

-**How did they qualify?** In the nine months since this team's formation in Sept.
-2017, there were a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
+**How did they qualify?** Since this team's formation in Sept.
+2017, there have been a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
 The addition of Resolut1on as the one position seemed the solution in bringing the rotations to a conclusion.

 **What can we expect?** Puppey is among of the